We looked at the fastest VPN providers that allow torrenting on their servers. We tested them with a 1GBPS connection and the results are surprising.

-We like torrents and We support it!
+We like torrents and We support them!
 This is why We took the time to test and review the best

-DO YOU KNOW?
+DID YOU KNOW?

-make your download speed increase due to speed limitation on torrent networks applied by many ISP providers.
+make your download speed increase due to speed limitations on torrent

 Don’t take any additional risk and prevent ISP notices while

 Why Should I Need a VPN for my Torrent Download?

-Torrenting is it illegal?
+Torrenting: Is it illegal?

 The answer is YES!
 Downloading copyrighted files over torrent network is now illegal in Canada

 What is the risk to download torrent without a VPN service?

 If you download a “tracked” torrent files (games, movies, softwares, etc..), the copyright holder can

 What is the amount of penalty for downloading illegally copyrighted files?